Launch of Global Impact Cluster for Energy, Resources, Food and Water

 The GIC ERFW is the first of four clusters expected to launch over the next two years, leveraging UON’s world-class research concentrations.

-Deputy Vice-Chancellor (Research and Innovation) Professor Kevin Hall said the clusters would work across disciplinary and national boundaries to drive innovation, business development, commercialisation and impact.
+Senior Deputy Vice Chancellor and Vice President - Global Engagement and Partnerships Associate Professor Kevin Hall said the clusters would work across disciplinary and national boundaries to drive innovation, business development, commercialisation and impact.